Layer Parenting and Null Objects

 Parenting Hierarchies

-A layer with children can also in turn have a parent, allowing layers to be chained together to perform sophisticated animations.
+Each layer can, at most, have one parent, but a parent can have unlimited children.
+A layer with children can also, in turn, have a parent, allowing layers to be chained together to perform sophisticated animations.

 1.jpg